RausellLab/CelliD/README.md

 ## Installation

 CelliD has recently moved to [Bioconductor](https://bioconductor.org/packages/devel/bioc/html/CelliD.html) but can be installed only with R 4.1.
 The master branch of this repository is the mirror of the bioconductor package.
+The build indicates "error" but it is only due to some conflict between Seurat and SingleCellExperiment (as.Seurat, as.SingleCellExperiment function) that should be resolved very soon.
+The CelliD package is still functionnal.

 In order to use CelliD with R version 3.6 ~ 4.0, please install the legacy branch of the repository.

 Within R, set first: